 Cross Reference for Common Names and Latin names for Botanical ingredient: http://www.personalcarecouncil.org/botanicals-cross-reference-latin-bino...

-Click on the following links to find out more about the history of using plants to obtain beneficial materials.
+Find out more about the history of using plants to obtain beneficial materials:

 Search the Code of Federal Regulations http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm